thiagovb46/books-crud-react-front-end/README.md

-# Getting Started with Create React App
+# Front end books and People

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The back end that this apllication consumes is on repository: https://github.com/thiagovb46/crud-restfull-books-people, in the readme file have the instructions to run the back-end correctly.